 In this mode, the exposure gives priority to the auto iris.
-The minimum shutter speed can be set from 1/1.5 to 1/25 sec.
+The minimum shutter speed can be set from 1 to 1/60 sec.
+(NTSC) or from 1/1.5 to 1/50 sec.
+(PAL).
 AGC (Auto Gain Control) will function automatically according to the light conditions of the subject.